- About About

 - Crohn's disease

-- severe and persistent muscle spasms, including those characteristic of multiple sclerosis.
+- Severe and persistent muscle spasms, including but not limited to those characteristic of Multiple Sclerosis

-- any other medical condition approved later on by rulemaking
+- Any other medical condition or its treatment approved by the marijuana regulatory agency

 Becoming a Patient as a Minor: